North German Confederation: Transition to the German Empire

+In mid-1870, Bismarck used France's resistance to putting a member of the Prussian house of Hohenzollern on the throne of Spain to help spark the war that he considered necessary to complete Germany's unification.
+German patriotism in the face of the French "affront" would, he thought, be sufficient to overcome the south German states' particularism.
+In addition, secret treaties signed in 1866 bound them in mutual defense pacts with Prussia.
+The four states fought with the North German Confederation against France in the Franco-Prussian War and in November 1870 signed treaties that brought them into the Confederation.
+On 8 December 1870, the Bundesrat of the North German Confederation voted in favour of changing the Confederation's name to "German Empire" (Deutsches Reich) and made the king of Prussia the German emperor.
+An amendment to the constitution accepting the south German states passed the North German Reichstag on 10 December 1870.
+The 1871 Constitution of the German Confederation became effective on 1 January 1871.

 According to a minority among German experts, the North German Confederation and the southern states created a new federal state (the German Empire).
 Indeed, Bismarck allowed the south German states to save face and therefore used terminology suggesting a new creation.
-But Kotulla emphasizes that legally only accession of the southern states to the North German Confederation was possible; the legal basis for such an accession was art.
-79 of the North German federal constitution.
+Historian Michael Kotulla emphasizes, however, that legally only accession of the southern states to the North German Confederation was possible; the legal basis for such an accession was Article 79 of the North German federal constitution.

-On 10 December 1870 the Reichstag of the North German Confederation had adopted a new constitution, still titled as one of the Deutscher Bund (German Confederation) in spite of establishing for the state a new name Deutsches Reich (German Realm or German Empire) and granting the title of German Emperor to the King of Prussia holding the Bundespräsidium of the Confederation; it entered into force on 1 January 1871, but lasted only four months.

-Following the victory in the war with France, the German princes and senior military commanders proclaimed Wilhelm "German Emperor" in the Hall of Mirrors at the Palace of Versailles.
-This latter date was later customarily celebrated as the symbolic day of 'foundation of the German Empire' (Deutsche Reichsgründung), although it had no constitutional meaning.

-After a new Reichstag was elected on 3 March 1871, the transition from the Confederation to the Empire was completed when the permanent Constitution of the German Empire prevailing until the demise of the monarchy entered into force on 4 May 1871, while France recognised the empire on 10 May 1871 in the Treaty of Frankfurt.
+Following the North German Confederation's victory in the war with France, the German princes and senior military commanders formally proclaimed Wilhelm the German Emperor in the Hall of Mirrors at the Palace of Versailles on 18 January 1871.
+The date was customarily celebrated as the day of the German Empire's foundation, although it had no constitutional meaning.
+After a new Reichstag was elected on 3 March 1871, the transition from the Confederation to the Empire was completed when the Constitution of the German Empire became effective on 4 May 1871.
+It was a minimally altered version of the Constitution of the North German Empire.
+France recognised the Empire on 10 May 1871 in the Treaty of Frankfurt.

-The three constitutions (1867, January 1871, and April 1871) were nearly identical.
-It took roughly a decade to develop the country into a fully grown federal state, with several governmental departments (a kind of ministries), responsible state secretaries (a kind of ministers, 1878), and an imperial court (Reichsgericht, 1879).